mager/magerdotco/src/pages/learn/sql-with-public-data/02-your-first-queries.md

 LIMIT 5
 ```

 You will also notice that we limited the result set to 5 with the `LIMIT` command.
-This always goesd at the end.
+This always goes at the end.
 The output is a bit better now:

 ```
 +---------------+------------------+-----------+-----------------------+--------------+